 Eclipse requires Java to be installed in order to run properly.
-Nowadays, many operating systems come out of the box with a preinstalled Java JDK (Java Development Kit) and OS X is one of them.
-Almost all operating systems come with the Java JRE (Java Runtime Environment) installed so you shouldn't have to worry about this one.
+Nowadays, many operating systems come out of the box with a preinstalled Java JDK (Java Development Kit) and OS X is one of them (NOTE: this no longer seems to be the case in OS X 1.8 Mountain Lion!).
+Most operating systems also come with the Java JRE (Java Runtime Environment) installed so you shouldn't have to worry about this one.

 The JDK and JRE respectively consist of a compiler to compile your Java code to bytecode and a virtual machine to run your Java programs.
 Note that you may have other Java compilers (e.g. Microsoft or GNU Java) installed on your machine, but Sun / Oracle's Java will be used for this course.

 Here is a simple test to determine if the Java JDK is already installed on your machine.
 If you are using OS X, Unix or Linux, type which java in a console and if the output shows a location (e.g. /usr/bin/java) then you should have a JDK installed.
 If you are using windows, you can search for javac.exe, which is the Java compiler.
-You can dig a little deeper to determine what version of the Java JDK you have.
+You can dig a little deeper to determine what version of the Java JDK you have (e.g. type java -version in OS X).
 For this course, we will be using a Java JDK 1.6 compliance level so make sure your version is at least 1.6 (as this tutorial is given, the most recent version is 1.7).
 If you have an older version, you might not be able to compile certain parts of the base code we provide you for the assignments.